sanger-tol/readmapping/README.md

 ## Credits

-sanger-tol/readmapping was originally written by @priyanka-surana.
+`sanger-tol/readmapping` is developed and maintained by @priyanka-surana.

-We thank the following people for their extensive assistance in the development of this pipeline:
+The text logo for `Sanger-ToL` was created by @muffato.

 ## Contributions and Support